 Clean, Green Brushes

-In order to get the most benefits, it’s also crucial to add natural applicators and brushes.
+All the goodness of clean makeup can be a game changer for the skin.
+As you can see, these products deliver not only beauty and glam looks, but also the nourishment and continuous improvement of the skin.
+In oder to get most benefits, it’s also crucial to add natural applicators and brushes.
 I use and love the brush set from Primal Life Organics.

 All brushes are made from only best materials, like “sustainable bamboo handles, recycled aluminum ferrules and cruelty-free, all vegan, amazingly soft synthetic Taklon bristles.